nstogner/beenthere-ws/README.md

 ### CONSIDERATIONS
 #### 1. User Authentication
-User authentication/authorization probably should exist in another service.
+User authentication probably should exist in another service.
 This design would have a better seperation of concerns than lumping user-access in with user-visit functionality.
 #### 2. Validating States (new visit requests)
 When a user adds a visit, the state is currently validated against an in-memory map of US states.
 This is done so that validating the given state does not require a database call and thereby slow down every new visit request.
 #### 3. Validating Cities (new visit requests)